 \section{Introduction}

-The unitarity theorem, as stated by Zee \cite{zee2016group}, asserts that all finite groups possess unitary representations.
-This concept holds significant importance in the realm of quantum mechanics, as the theory relies on unitary representations of symmetries within physical systems \cite{gudder2006quantum}.
-Consequently, it becomes natural to explore the quantum representation of any finite group, where each element is redefined as an effective quantum operator.
-By encoding the mathematical rules governing the group into a series of physical motions, the quantum representation elucidates the connection between abstract mathematical concepts and applicable quantum circuits.
-This framework finds particular relevance within the context of quantum computation, where the quantum representation serves as the mapping from a given finite group to gates set, enabling their utilization in quantum algorithms.
+As stated by Zee \cite{zee2016group}, the unitarity theorem asserts that all finite groups possess unitary representations.
+This concept holds significant importance in the realm of quantum mechanics because the theory relies on unitary representations of symmetries within physical systems \cite{gudder2006quantum,kornyak2011computations,majid2000foundations,cornwell1997group}.
+Consequently, it is natural to explore the quantum representation of any finite group, where each element is redefined as an effective quantum operator.
+By encoding the mathematical rules governing the group into a series of physical motions, quantum representation elucidates the connection between abstract mathematical concepts and applicable quantum circuits.
+This framework finds particular relevance within the context of quantum computation, where the quantum representation serves as the mapping from a given finite group to a gate set, enabling its utilization in quantum algorithms.